Oregon EBT Deposit Schedule for 2025

 Apply for Expedited SNAP

-• Check if you qualify: Oregon’s fast-track rules cover households with less than $150 in gross monthly income and under $100 in liquid resources.
-You may also qualify if your rent and utilities exceed your remaining income.
+• Check if you qualify: Households in Oregon with less than $150 in gross monthly income and under $100 in liquid resources may be eligible.
+You might also qualify if your rent and utility costs exceed your remaining income for the month.

 Report a Change in Circumstances

-• Collect documents showing the change, such as a new rent receipt, childcare invoice, notice of cut hours, or medical bills for a senior or disabled household member.
+• Gather your documents: Collect paperwork showing the change, like new rent receipts, childcare invoices, a notice of reduced hours, or medical bills for a senior or disabled household member.

-• Enter your ZIP code on the Oregon Food Bank’s “Find Food” page.
-Their map shows over 1,400 pantries and drop-sites, which rarely require ID or proof of income.
+• Find a food pantry: Visit the Oregon Food Bank’s “Find Food” page and enter your ZIP code.
+Their map shows over 1,400 pantries, drive-throughs, and mobile sites, most of which do not require ID or proof of income.

-• If you can’t get online, text your ZIP code to 898-211.
-The 211info database also lists community fridges, senior lunch cafés, and school-district dinner routes statewide.
+• Use the 211info service: If you cannot get online, text your ZIP code to 898-211.
+You can also visit the 211info Food Finder, which lists community fridges, senior lunch programs, and school meal routes to help you get by.

 Track Your EBT Balance and Earn Cashback with Benny

-Benny helps you track your EBT balance in real time and get cash back on eligible purchases at stores like Target, Walmart, Kroger, and Costco.
-To get started, link your EBT card to the app.
-After you make a purchase, scan your receipt with Benny to receive cashback for SNAP-eligible items.
+Benny is an app that shows your EBT balance in real time and provides cash back on eligible purchases at stores like Target, Walmart, and Kroger.
+To start, link your EBT card to the app.
+After a purchase, scan your receipt with Benny to receive cashback on SNAP-eligible items.

 SHARE